stateful/web-extension-starter-kit/README.md

 npm run start:firefox
 ```

-This script will bundle the extension as `web-extension-chrome-vX.X.X.crx` and `web-extension-firefox-vX.X.X.zip`.
+This will build the extension and start a browser with it being loaded in it.
+After making changes, Vite automatically will re-compile the files and you can reload the extension to apply them in the browser.

 ### Build